-No matter your interest, background, hometown, or availability, we’ve created a vast array of opportunities for you to become active in the life of the Whiting School and in greater Johns Hopkins community.
+No matter your interest, background, hometown, or availability, we’ve created a vast array of opportunities for you to become active in the life of the Whiting School and in the greater Johns Hopkins community.

 Volunteer and Engagement Opportunities

 - Speed Networking Night: The event includes 10 six-minute rounds in which students give their personal “elevator pitch” to alumni and, in turn, receive feedback.
-A short networking reception follows.

 Even if you are no longer in Baltimore, there are many ways for you to stay connected after you graduate from Johns Hopkins.

 - Dean’s Networking Event Series: Dean Ed Schlesinger hosts several networking receptions around the country each year.
 Events are hosted in the Bay Area, Philadelphia, Boston, New York, and Seattle.
 To learn more, please contact [email protected].